How do Asia capable leaders build connections with Asia?

 - have the support of school community

-- are embedded in school and business cultures
+- be embedded in school and business cultures

-- have the support of school and business leadership
+- have the support of school and business leadership; and

-- are adequately resourced by both schools and business.
+- be adequately resourced by both schools and business.

 AEF's School Business Partnerships project help students see the relevance of Asia capabilities beyond the classroom and help school communities understand the importance of Asia for Australia’s future.
 At the heart of School Business Partnerships are Asia Literacy Ambassadors: people in a range of industries who demonstrate the practical knowledge, skills and understanding required to work with Asia and with Asian-Australian communities.

 Video of Kylie Hill and her students from Le Fevre High School SA talking about the importance of students having the opportunities to develop their Asia capabilities.